element-hq/element-android/PRIVACY.md

-# SchildiChat Privacy Policy (last updated on July 28th, 2020)
+# SchildiChat Privacy Policy (last updated on September 3th, 2020)

 SchildiChat will be referenced in the later context as "the app".